christopherota/ViennaGUI/README.md

 user input or from a file.
 The user is allowed to select one of the three programs (RNAfold, RNAalifold, RNAplfold).
 The PostScript files generated are also displayed in a GUI.
 This is for local ViennaRNA.
 The application runs on Windows, Linux  and MacOS.

+ViennaGUI v2.0 is an upgraded GUI based on a fork from kariBifs/ViennaGUI.
 <br>

 **Motivation**